 Global Land Use for Years 1900 and 2100

-These data represent the percent of landcover which is considered to be primary landcover for the years 1900 and 2100 at a spatial resolution of approximately 50 km.
+These data represent the percent of land cover which is considered to be primary land cover for the years 1900 and 2100 at a spatial resolution of approximately 50 km.
 The data for 1900 are historical.
-The data for 2100 are projections from 2006-2100 using four Integrated Assessment Model (IAM) scenarios with different levels of incoming solar energy and outgoing energy, or radiative forcing.
-Radiative forcing is computed by subtracting the outgoing energy from the incoming energy.
+The data for 2100 are projections from 2006-2100 using four Integrated Assessment Model (IAM) scenarios with respect to changes in Earth's energy budget.

 Primary land cover is natural vegetation that has never been disturbed by human activities such as agriculture or wood harvesting.
 Secondary land cover is also natural vegetation that is recovering from human activities.
 It can be very young or as mature as primary land cover.
 Even if it is mature, it is not considered primary because it has been disturbed and has recovered.

-- Use the i-squared writing technique to write a caption for the images of Africa.
+Use the I² writing technique to write a caption for the images of Africa.

 - What do you observe in Africa for 1900?